 - Print, cut and glue rainbow-shaped labels to the middle of the “lid” — it may help if you glue it to a strip of paper folded three times so it’s glued on two sides to the lid and gives the rainbow something to stick to as it’s coming off the fruit cup.

-- Glue cotton balls to the top of the fruit cup in the shape of a cloud and serve up a classroom treat every little Leprechaun can enjoy!
+- Glue cotton balls to the top of the fruit cup in the shape of a cloud and serve up.

-Your kiddo's classmates will be in for a big surprise with these sweet "potato" treats for kids, shared by www.munchkinmunchies.com!
-These St. Patrick's Day snacks may look like the familiar vegetable but are a sugary classroom treat kids will be talking about for holidays to come.
+Your kids’ classmates will be in for a big surprise with sweet “potato” treats, shared by www.munchkinmunchies.com!
+These St. Patrick’s Day snacks may look like vegetables, but are actually a sweet treat kids will be talking about for holidays to come.